Step-by-Step Assembly Process

 - Large layers (11×14 inches or larger): 12-16 spacers

 Cut your foam tape pieces into approximately 1cm × 1cm rectangles.
-Remove the protective backing from
+Remove the protective backing from one side only, then press these onto the back of your starting layer in your planned positions.

-Positioning tip: Lightly mark spacer positions with a pencil on the back of your
+Positioning tip: Lightly mark spacer positions with a pencil on the back of your layer before attaching spacers.
+This prevents trial-and-error repositioning that reduces foam adhesive strength.

 Step 3: Align and Attach the Next Layer

 Remove the protective backing from the exposed side of your spacers (the side now facing up).
-Pick up
+Pick up the next layer in sequence (one number lower).

 Alignment technique:

-edge first (bottom or left edge works well), making sure edges match perfectly.
+Edge alignment method: Hold the next layer above the layer with spacers attached.
+Align one edge first (bottom or left edge works well), making sure edges match perfectly.

-the spacers.
-Don't drag or slide the layer, as this can misalign spacers or create crooked
+Lower carefully: Keeping that first edge aligned, gently lower the layer straight down onto the spacers.
+Don't drag or slide the layer, as this can misalign spacers or create crooked placement.

 Visual verification: Before pressing down firmly, verify that: